 One, I haven't painted the miniatures, so I can't actually score this fairly.
 The miniatures and sprues while they look great, I cannot judge fairly as the painting is a whole element of the hobby that I just can't score for the review (purely as I didn't have the time).
 Two, I haven't got a great frame of reference to compare it, as I haven't recently played any recent table-top wargames to properly compare with to say if it REALLY is quick to play.
 Providing I can get time to paint some of the minis and play a comparison (new versions of rules) then I could quite possible give this a 6/6.
 However, in this instance it is a 4, which is solid.
 If you are unfamiliar with our scoring system, you can check this out here.

 If you are a fan of table-top wargames, then I think you should take a step away from your regular provider (if you haven't already) and give Mantic's Firefight a good go!
 I feel that the command system really makes the game, each time I used a command point in the game it really made me stop and think about how I could better make my decisions and use the points better.
 Command points are an absolute must for Firefight and without it, I would just be putting the models and rulebooks on the shelf to gather dust.
 Instead, I am already looking at a Persecutor Bomber (flyer) for the Enforcer force.

 Thanks to Mantic for sending this over and letting us review.
 Any table-top war gamer should give this a go without a doubt.

-One final point I would like to mention is with the Mantic Points, on the box.
-You get tokens to cut out, on this set six to be precise, and I wondered what these were for.
-This is their reward scheme, where you exchange your Mantic Points for exclusive minis (can only be attained this way) you can check out the Mantic Point scheme and check the available rewards.
+One final point I would like to mention is the Mantic Points on the box.
+You get tokens to cut out (six on this set).
+This is their reward scheme, where you exchange your Mantic Points for exclusive minis (which can only be attained this way).
+You can check out the Mantic Point scheme and check the available rewards.

 Please also take the time to subscribe to us if you enjoyed the review!